California Public Records Act FAQ

 Q: How much can the government charge for records?

-A: You have a right to inspect most records – i.e., go into a government office and look at them – at no cost.
+A: You generally have a right to inspect most records – i.e., go into a government office and look at them – at no cost.
 You also have the right to make your own copies using your own devices, such as scanning or photographing the records.
-If you want the agency to make copies of records, it can charge you for “the direct cost of duplication.”
-It cannot charge for time spent searching for, reviewing or redacting records.
+If you want the agency to make copies of records, it can charge you for “the direct cost of duplication,” or in some circumstances a specialized “statutory fee” for certain records.
+It cannot generally charge for time spent searching for, reviewing or redacting records.

 Q: Can I request electronic versions of records?